ev-wilt/rusty_chip_8/README.md

 # Rusty CHIP-8

-Rusty CHIP-8 is an in-development emulator for the CHIP-8 system written in Rust.
+Rusty CHIP-8 is an emulator for the CHIP-8 system written in Rust.

 ## Running
 To run a ROM, simply pass the location of the ROM file as a command line argument on execution.